The Witlings: History

 The Witlings is a comedy that satirizes literary society.
 Burney's father, Charles Burney, understood the insulting parallels in the play, and persuaded his daughter to bury the play.
 The play went unproduced and almost unknown, until 1945, when her papers were acquired by the New York Public Library.
 The Witlings was not published until 1994, when Katherine Rogers included it in her anthology of Restoration and 18th-century women playwrights.
 In 1995, her plays, including The Witlings were published by McGill University.

 The play was first performed on February 7, 1998 at the Main Street Theatre.
 The play was adapted for modern audiences by Patrick Young in 2014.

 Plot

 Synopsis

 The story involves the young lovers, Beaufort and Cecilia, who become estranged when Cecilia's estate is suddenly lost.
-Lady Smatter, Cecilia's governess, will not allow the match to proceed, but Beaufort's friend, Censor, catches Smatter in her own literary pretensions.
+Lady Smatter, Beaufort's aunt and guardian, will not allow the match to proceed, but Beaufort's friend, Censor, catches Smatter in her own literary pretensions.
 Thus blackmailed, Smatter is forced to relent, and the lovers are reconciled and the estate is recovered.